sosuisen/git-documentdb/docs-api/git-documentdb.databaseinfo.md

 ## Remarks

-- db\_id: ULID of the database.
+- dbId: ULID of the database.
 (See https://github.com/ulid/spec for ULID)

 - creator: Creator of the database.
 Default is 'GitDocumentDB'.
+The creator is described in .gitddb/info.json.

 - version: Version of the GitDocumentDB specification.
+The version is described in .gitddb/info.json.